Packaging waste statistics

 Time series of packaging waste

 Figure 3 depicts the development of the quantity of waste generated per inhabitant, by main waste materials.
 The total waste generation of packaging materials per inhabitant in the EU in 2008 was 161.6 kg.
 After the economic crisis in 2008 the total waste generation dropped to 149.9 kg per inhabitant in 2009.
-Compared with the total volume of generated packaging waste per inhabitant in 2008, the total volume per inhabitant in 2018 increased by 12.4 kg, reaching a peak at 174.0 kg per inhabitant.<image zoom="100">
+Compared with the total volume of generated packaging waste per inhabitant in 2008, the total volume per inhabitant in 2018 increased by 12.5 kg, per inhabitant reaching a peak at 174.1 kg per inhabitant.

 Figure 4 shows the evolution of the volume of all packaging waste per inhabitant generated, recovered and recycled.
-In comparison to the previous year, the amount of packaging waste generated in 2018 slightly increased by 0.1 %; packaging waste recycled and packaging waste recovered both decreased by 1.6 % and 0.8 % respectively.
-While for the 2008–2018 period the amount of packaging waste generated increased by 7.7 %, both recycling (+18.2 %) and recovery (+18.0 %) volumes in 2018 were significantly higher than in 2018.
-However, both volumes experienced also a short reduction during the 2008–2009 economic slump.<image zoom="100">
+In comparison to the previous year, the amount of packaging waste generated in 2018 slightly increased by 0.2 %; packaging waste recycled and packaging waste recovered both decreased by 1.6 % and 0.6 % respectively.
+While for the 2008–2018 period the amount of packaging waste generated increased by 7.7 %, recycling and recovery volumes in 2018 were significantly higher than in 2008 (both +18.2 %).
+However, both volumes experienced also a short reduction during the 2008–2009 economic slump.

 Figure 5 shows the corresponding evolution of the recycling and recovery rates during 2008–2018.
 In the EU, the recycling rate of packaging waste went up from 60.4 % in 2008 to 66.3 % in 2018.
 The recycling rate and the recovery rate evolved in parallel.
-The recovery rate including incineration at waste incineration plants with energy recovery rose from 73.8 % in 2008 to 80.9 % in 2018.<image zoom="100">
+The recovery rate including incineration at waste incineration plants with energy recovery rose from 73.8 % in 2008 to 81.0 % in 2018.

 Generation and recycling per inhabitant

 The total amounts of packaging waste generated and recycled are compiled from all packaging materials: ‘glass’, ‘paper and cardboard’, ‘metal’, ‘plastic’, ‘wood’ and ‘others’.
-Figure 6 gives an overview of the data reported by the EU Member States, the United Kingdom and the EEA/EFTA countries in 2018 on generation and recycling of packaging per inhabitant.
-There were 12 EU Member States with amounts of packaging waste generated per inhabitant of more than 150 kg in 2018.
-Croatia and Bulgaria reported the EU’s lowest amounts of generated and recycled packaging waste, showing generation per inhabitant of 67.8 kg and 70.8 kg and recycling per inhabitant of 39.6 kg and 43.0 kg respectively.
-On the other hand, Germany (227.5 kg/inhabitant), Luxembourg (224.0 kg/inhabitant), Italy (211.2 kg/inhabitant) and Ireland (208.1 kg/inhabitant) reported the highest amounts of packaging waste generated in 2018.
-Luxembourg, Germany and Italy also reported the highest amounts of packaging material recycled (159.0 kg/inhabitant; 155.8 kg/inhabitant and 140.1 kg/inhabitant respectively) in 2018.<image zoom="100">
+Figure 6 gives an overview of the data reported by the EU Member States and the EEA/EFTA countries in 2018 on generation and recycling of packaging per inhabitant.
+There were 12 EU Member States with amounts of packaging waste generated per inhabitant of more than 150 kg per inhabitant in 2018.
+The amounts of generated packaging waste among the EU Member States ranged between 67.8 kg per inhabitant and 227.5 kg per inhabitant in 2018 while the amounts of recycled packaging waste ranged from 39.6 kg per inhabitant to 159.0 kg/inhabitant.

 Recycling and recovery targets and rates